Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Methodology

-In this section, we describe the methodology used to calculate the significance and sensitivity of the direct and indirect production mode separately.
-For each case, the statistical significance $\mathcal{Z}$ is calculated using the following expression outlined in~\cite{Cowan:2010js},
+In this section, we describe the methodology used to calculate the significance and sensitivity of the direct and indirect search mode separately.
+For each case, the statistical significance $\mathcal{Z}$ is calculated using the following expression outlined in Ref.~\cite{Cowan:2010js}:

 Here, $N_S$ and $N_B$ are the number of signal and background events, respectively.
-The background events are computed as follows,
+The total number of background events are computed as follows: